raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565 Workbook - 1.md

 ### Conclusion
 This lab followed the methodology of Threat Intelligence for Red Team Engagements to understand the target organization;
-- identify an adversary;
+- Identify an adversary;
-- gather threat intelligence for that adversary;
+- Gather threat intelligence for that adversary;
-- read different sources of threat intelligence for that adversary;
+- Read different sources of threat intelligence for that adversary;
 - Identify and Extract Tactics, Techniques, and Procedures (TTPs) used by the adversary;
 - Create an Adversary Profile; Use MITRE ATT&CK™ Navigator to filter TTPs for selected adversary and fill in the gaps;
 - Analyze and Organize the threat intelligence into a technical flow; and read an example of an Adversary Emulation Plan.